 Emergencies are never stress-free.
 I was reminded last week with the anniversary of 9/11, as well as the second US hurricane in less than 3 weeks now.
-Plus today, a tropical storm is effecting us here in NY.
-Moreover this is especially true when you have little ones to take care.
+Plus today, a tropical storm is affecting us here in NY.
+Moreover, this is especially true when you have little ones to take care of.
 While it’s important to keep young children calm, you’ll be dealing with a lot of other details as you care for your family, too.

 Ideally, you can teach your children some coping strategies before emergencies ever arise.
 That way, they’ll be a little more prepared if you and your family ever do face a stressful situation.

 What kind of emergencies should you prepared for?
 Well that depends on where you live, as well as what your lifestyle is like.
 These are a few scenarios to consider: